 Kirby Offshore Marine is the largest United States operator of coastal tank barges and towing vessels participating in the regional distribution of refined petroleum products, black oil and crude oil, as well as the distribution of petrochemicals between Petroleum Administration and Defense Districts.

 Kirby Offshore Marine placed orders in 2014 and 2015 for the construction of four new, state-of-the-art, coastal articulated tank barge and tugboat units (ATBs).
 The launching of the first ATB, the Kirby 185-01, built by Gunderson Shipyard in Portland, OR, can be viewed here.
 The Kirby 185-01 was placed in service in late 2015.
 The second new ATB, the Kirby 185-02, was placed in service in June 2016.
 The Kirby 155-01 was placed in service in November 2016 and the Kirby 155-02 will be delivered in the summer of 2017.

 The Atlantic Division’s primary business is the transportation of petroleum products between ports along the eastern seaboard of the United States.
 Vessels assigned to this division call on every coastal state from New England to the U.S. Gulf of Mexico, servicing refineries, storage terminals and power plants.
 The Atlantic Division also operates equipment in the Caribbean and the Eastern Canadian provinces.
 The tank barges in the Atlantic Division are among Kirby’s largest, ranging in capacity from 10,000 barrels to 194,000 barrels and coastal tugboats from 1800 to 10000 horsepower.
 The majority of the Atlantic Division’s vessels are Articulated Tug/Barge units (ATBs).
 These units employ large hydraulic or pneumatically-operated pins to connect the tugboat and barge, enabling the tugboat to push, rather than pull the barge at sea.
 ATBs can operate safely and efficiently in a wider range of sea conditions than conventional tugboat and barge units, resulting in faster transit times, better fuel economy and fewer operating delays.

-The Atlantic Division also overseas the operations of three offshore tugboat and barge units that move sugar from Florida to various locations along the Eastern Seaboard.
+The Atlantic Division also overseas the operations of two offshore tugboat and barge units that move sugar from Florida to various locations along the Eastern Seaboard.

 Atlantic Division – New York Harbor